 Activists involved in establishing homophile organizations in Boston in the late 1960s and the 1970s privately maintained documentation created during their years of operation.
 Together a small group of activists decided that Boston needed a gay community archives to preserve this documentation permanently.
 Later, materials were collected from individuals working in Boston's early gay liberation movement with the agreement that they would be transferred to an appropriate archives when it was established.
 The first attempt at collecting organizational records, flyers, and printed materials for a Boston Gay and Lesbian Archives failed when the records were inadvertently destroyed in the 1980s.

-Along with John C. Graves (MIT professor, psychologist, co-founder of Homophile Community Health Services (HCHS), an organization that served Boston's gay population, providing psychological counseling, medical services, draft counseling, and referrals for homeless teens.), Canfield was a primary force behind the second attempt at collecting materials for a Boston Gay and Lesbian Archives.
+Along with John C. Graves (MIT professor, psychologist, and psychotherapist at the Homophile Community Health Services (HCHS), an organization that served Boston's gay population, providing psychological counseling, medical services, draft counseling, and referrals for homeless teens.), Canfield was a primary force behind the second attempt at collecting materials for a Boston Gay and Lesbian Archives.
 In 1990, materials brought together by Canfield, Graves, and others were microfilmed as one collection.
 A formal Boston Gay and Lesbian Archives was never formed.
 The collection was later separated, and John Graves donated his portion to The History Project (THP), a volunteer organization that seeks to document Boston's Gay, Lesbian, Bisexual, and Transgender history, and The History Project donated it to the Northeastern University Archives.